tiberiu04/workshop-github/README.md

 1. Ask someone around you for their GitHub username.
    Add them to the repository as collaborator.

-1. Ask them to confirm the invite via e-mail or by accessing the invitation URL: `https://github.com/<your-github-username>/workshop-github/invitations`
+1. Ask them to confirm the invite via e-mail or by accessing the invitation URL: `https://github.com/<your-github-username>/workshop-github/invitations`.
+   Replace `<your-github-username>` with your GitHub username.

 1. Ask them to approve your pull request.